-The human dog bond is unique and diagnostic of the evolution of human cultures.
-Dogs have domesticated over 33,000 y ago and, during that time, selection processes have shaped both their anatomy most astounding among dogs’ behavioral adaptations, because of choice during training, is their capacity to peruse and utilize human correspondence.
-And behavior and turned them into human’s best friend.
+The human-dog bond is unique and diagnostic of the evolution of human cultures.
+Dogs have domesticated over 33,000 y ago and, during that time, selection processes have shaped both their anatomy.
+Most remarkable among dogs’ behavioral adaptations, because of choice during training, is their capacity to peruse and utilize human correspondence.
+And behavior and turned them into human’s best friends.

 Dogs are more skillful in using human communicative cues.
 A recent study conducted by the University of Portsmouth scientists has suggested that dogs have evolved new muscles around the eyes to better communicate with humans.

 When scientists compared the anatomy and behavior of dogs and wolves, they found that the dog’s facial anatomy has changed over thousands of years explicitly to enable them to communicate with humans more readily.